tkuhlman/gokit-intro/README.md

 [Go kit](https://gokit.io/) is a self described toolkit for Microservices.
 It defines a set of tooling to help in building Microservices that follow good patterns and avoid common pitfalls.

-The basic structure of Go kit defines 3 layers for services:
+The basic structure of Go kit defines 3 layers which interact through well defined interfaces:
 1. Transport layer - HTTP and gRPC support are a couple of included transports.
 Multiple can be supported in a single service.
 2. Endpoint layer - Handlers for RPC in the service are in this layer.
 3. Service layer - Contains the business logic and core service definition.